brumar/sentence_boundary_detection/README.md

 - Separate dev requirements (black, pytest, jupyter) from user requirements
 - Dokerize the application
 - As the number of words is an important feature, it may be useful to classify with a multi layer approach like.
+- Adapt the classifier so that False positive may be more damaging than False negative.
+Maybe set the coefficient for the feature "number of words" to a fixed level, a bit higher than its trained value.

 ## Credits